enkidevs/curriculum/python-data-analysis/python-data-analysis-core/introduction/python-data-libraries.md

 `matplotlib` is used to create visualizations.

-`NumPy` makes working with arrays much easier and faster than Python lists.
+`numpy` makes working with arrays much easier and faster than Python lists.

 `pandas` has many useful tools used for data analysis.